Intermittent Fasting | Low-Carb | Atkins | Keto | IF vs. LC | Glucose | Diabetes | Weight Loss | Exercise | Results | FAQ | Studies

 Accordingly, a study comparing fasting and low-carb in type-2-diabetics shows that zero-carb nutrition has tremendous impacts.

 While the LCHF approach lowered blood sugar by 35% compared to the standard American diet (SAD), fasting reduced blood sugar by about 50%.

-Since fasting is also a zero-carb approach, which is also free of the other macronutrients, such as protein and fat, this may not be surprising.
+Since fasting is also a zero-carb approach, free of other macronutrients, such as protein and fat, this may not be surprising.

-If we compare the low-carb diet with the standard western diet, the glucose response is significantly smaller.
-However, fasting is still better off.
+The glucose response is significantly smaller if we compare the low-carb diet with the standard western diet.
+However, fasting is still better.

 Nevertheless, eliminating carbohydrates without calorie restriction could still account for 71% of the positive effect fasting had on blood sugar.

 Researchers gave both diets (LCHF and SAD) to the patients in 3 meals per day.

 Since the LCHF diet also consisted of 1750 calories, it was not a calorie restriction that caused blood sugar levels to drop (Nuttall et al. 201511).